ryankarlos/AWS-ML-services/projects/personalize/README.md

 INFO:__main__:RequestId: Q0BCATSW52X1V299
 ```

-Note: There is currently not support for notifications to FIFO type SNS topics.
+**Note**: There is currently not support for notifications to FIFO type SNS topics.

 ## Trigger Workflow for Training Solution